dan-f/8-puzzle/README.md

 ### Notes

-Our astar search function takes an optional keyword argument 'use_explored', when set to True will keep track of explored nodes.
+Our 'astar' search function takes an optional keyword argument 'use_explored', which when set to True will keep track of explored nodes.
 We highly recommend setting this argument, as it will **dramatically** improve speed!!!

 #### A typical call to our astar search:
 `